What are dental implants?

 What are the Advantage and disadvantages of dental implants?

 Dental implants do not have many disadvantages that removable partial dentures (RPDs) and dental bridges have.
 There is no need to grind on your adjacent teeth or connect multiple teeth, which becomes a cavity-prone area after treatment.
 Implants-supported crowns have roots in the supporting bone and give natural functional pressure to the bone.
 Getting implants helps keep the bone structure and avoid bone loss.
 You often see the gum above the missing tooth area of the bridge is depressed or concaved.
-With implants, we recreate your root of the crown to be less likely to have concavity on the gum and give a natural look.
+With implants, we recreate your crown root to be less likely to have concavity on the gum and give a natural look.

 Moreover, dental implants simulate a natural tooth entirely from the root and the crown.
 The implant body acts as a natural root and functions as a root.
 In other words, the implant is ultimately a replacement for the missing tooth's root.
-Besides restoring a natural appearance in the mouth, dental implants can help preserve facial structure, preventing bone deterioration, typically when there are missing teeth.
+Besides restoring a natural appearance in the mouth, dental implants can help preserve facial structure, preventing bone deterioration, typically when having missing teeth.

 Dental Implant Process